 For product, equipment and process redesign

-TRIZ stands for Theory of Inventive Problem Solving.
+TRIZ is the acronym for Theory of Inventive Problem Solving in Russian.
 It was developed by Genrich Altshuller of Russia and made popular in the West in the 80s.
 However, few engineers and managers today know how to apply the creative principles of TRIZ in a practical way for day-to-day problem solving.
 This course seeks to overcome the learners’ difficulty in applying the TRIZ approach.

 1. Train the participants to use innovative ways to solve technical design and operational problems quickly.

-2. Use TRIZ methodology to develop robust solution for many system conflicts of a technical system.
+2. Use TRIZ methodology to develop robust solutions for many system conflicts of a technical system.